SonarSource/sonar-text/README.md

 * 140+ secret patterns supported and detected by [90+](https://rules.sonarsource.com/secrets/) rules
 * detection of [BIDI characters](https://rules.sonarsource.com/text/) that could lead to attacks
+* detection of Unicode hidden tag blocks that could lead to prompt injection
 * detection of secrets in all files indexed by Sonar products

 ## Build